TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-encryption-tde-alwaysencrypted-akv.md

-### Failed to enable AKV integration from SQL Virtual Machine Resource on Azure portal
+### Resolve a failed AKV integration from SQL Virtual Machine Resource on Azure portal

 1. Make sure you have the [Visual C++ Redistributable Packages for Visual Studio 2013 x64](https://www.microsoft.com/download/details.aspx?id=40784) on your VM
 2. Uninstall the "SQL Server Connector for Microsoft Azure Key Vault" from control panel and [Reinstall](https://www.microsoft.com/download/details.aspx?id=45344)